limansky/sbt-git-flow-version/README.md

 Configuration
 -------------

+### Version policy

-The heart of the plugin configuration is a `policy` setting which defines version rules as a tuple of `BranchMatcher` and `VersionPolicy`.
+The heart of the plugin configuration is a `versionPolicy` setting which defines version rules as a tuple of `BranchMatcher` and `VersionCalculator`.
 Let's start with branch matchers.
 Branch matcher is a function taking branch name and returning `Option[Matching]`.
 Matching is a class containing matched branch name and optional extraction.
 There are number of built-in matchers: